You’ve probably heard about how the new WordPress Gutenberg editor brings block-based editing to WordPress.

 But when the number is still over 75%, it’s tough to use that decline to pronounce PHP as dead.

 These numbers really shouldn’t be surprising if you think about it.
 First off, WordPress, the most popular content management system in existence, uses PHP.
-Given that WordPress powers over 32% of all the websites on the Internet, that’s a lot of sites using PHP right there.
+Given that WordPress powers over 34% of all the websites on the Internet, that’s a lot of sites using PHP right there.
 Want to know which PHP version are you running?
 Check out our guide on how to create a phpinfo page.